shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Exhaustion value.
 After battling, each creature’s exhaustion value increases.
 While a creature’s exhaustion value is greater than 0, it cant be added to your army.
 A resting creature’s exhaustion value decreases by 1 at the end of each round.
 -   Bonus Power value.
 This is added to a creature’s base power and biome mods to get their total power.
 Note that total power isn’t a value, because it is calculated, not tracked.
 -   Damage value.
 This represents the amount of damage this creature has taken.
 This is subtracted from a creature’s power base/mods/values to get their total power.
 If a creature’s damage value is equal to or greater than their base power, they are “wounded”.
 A wounded creature doesn’t contribute their power to the combined total in the finale, and can’t join fights.
 -   Stun value.
 If a creature’s stun value is 1 or more, they are stunned: their abilities cant be resolved.
-At the end of each player’s turn, they remove a stun counter from each friendly creature.
+At the end of each player’s turn, each friendly creature decreases its stun value by 1.
 -   Shield value.
 While a creature has a shield value of 1 or more, if a creature’s damage value would increase by 1, instead decrease its shield value by 1.
 Increasing the shield value doesn’t decrease the existing damage value.

 ## Tags vs Keywords